AJH914/cis3760/README.md

 Usage of `--html` tag **requires** the `htmlparser` file to be in the same directory as `coursesearch`.

 Usage of the `--html` is equivalent of running `htmlparser` prior to `coursesearch`.
 As a result, the initial search will take longer than normal.

-# Excel Scheduler

-After running json-to-csv, import the 2 csv files into the scheduler.xlsm file by using `=` as the delimiter.
-You can do this by clicking "Data" in the menu bar then "From Text/CSV".
-Ensure that each csv is imported onto it's own sheet named `sections` and `meetings` as appropriate.

-To add courses to the schedule, add the courses with the correct section code in the assigned space on the timetable sheet.

-Click on the `Generate Timetable` button on the `timetable` sheet and a timetable will be generated.

-To help find conflicts, sections with conflicts will be colored in `red` and courses with no conflicts will be coloured `blue`.

-Clear the schedule by clicking on `clear selection` button before generating a new schedule.

-**NOTE:** if a course does not exist, a pop up will be displayed saying that the course does not exist.

 ### Testing